ReneBoedker/algobra/finitefield/README.md

 In itself, this package only provides a convenient method for defining finite fields.
 Based on the cardinality, it will automatically choose the appropriate underlying implementation.
 The return value is the interface `ff.Field`.

 ## Basic usage
-To use the package, simply define the field -- or fields -- that you want to work:
+To use the package, simply define the field &ndash; or fields &ndash; that you want to work:
 ```go
 gf7, err := finitefield.Define(7)
 if err != nil {